Elliptic curves and Fourier coefficients of meromorphic modular forms: Introduction

 \section{Introduction}

 Coefficients of modular forms have always been one of the central topics in the field of modular forms.
 The vast majority of work in this field is restricted to the study of holomorphic or weakly holomorphic modular forms.
 In this paper, we instead turn to \emph{meromorphic} modular forms.
 The main objects of interest are meromorphic modular forms of level $1$ with precisely one pole at a non-cuspidal point.
-Specifically, we will focus on modular forms of the form

-where $c\in\Q$, each $A_i\in\Q$, and $g\in\Z[[q]]$ is a holomorphic modular form of level $1$ such that $\frac{g}{j-c}$ has a pole.
-We will discuss the (conjectural) $p$-adic properties possessed by these meromorphic modular forms as well as the heuristic reasons for those properties.
-In particular, we hope to convince readers that these meromorphic modular forms of weight $k$ behave similarly to symmetric $(k-2)$-nd powers of elliptic curves.
+We will discuss the conjectural\footnote{It should be noted that while this paper heavily adopts the word ``conjectures'', they should be more accurately named as numerical observations, as they are summarized from numerical experiments with these meromorphic modular forms.} $p$-adic properties possessed by these meromorphic modular forms as well as the heuristic reasons for those properties.
+In particular, it turns out that these meromorphic modular forms of weight $k$ behave similarly to symmetric $(k-2)$-nd powers of elliptic curves.
 Indeed, the paper by Brown--Fonseca \cite{brown-fonseca} already evidences such a connection.
+We will also discuss the CM case in detail, namely when the non-cuspidal pole is at a CM point, which may be the most interesting part of this paper and deserves thorough study in its own right.
+In this case, we will construct a family of meromorphic modular forms whose conjectural $p$-adic behaviors can be characterized via the $p$-adic analogue of the Chowla--Selberg periods, which is then related to special values of $p$-adic $L$-functions via Ferrero--Greenberg \cite{ferrero-greenberg}.